dairycultist/CompiledLang/README.md

 Compiler that takes in a text file, tokenizes it, parses it to an AST, and interprets that tree to produce C code

+garbage collection -- gotta store how many references to an object there are, and whenever it decrements see if we should free the memory

 ```
 print("What is your name? >");